evanhu96/LiamsLoadBoard/client/README.md

 <!-- User should type in location, when they will be at location (today,tomorrow,monday) ,and max deadhead  -->

-Request will connect to a back end
+Request will connect to a graphql back end

 User will get list of potential loads (additional inputs include distance and total time)